luna/luna-book/README.md

 ## Quick start!
-We strongly encourage you to play with interactive tutorials and demo scenes available in Luna Studio before reading the book.
+We strongly encourage you to [download Luna Studio](http://luna-lang.org) and play with interactive tutorials and demo scenes before reading the book.
 Gaining feelings of how Luna works is as important as gaining technical knowledge.

 ## Join us!